MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \eta^{(c, c+1)} := \frac{\Delta W^{(c, c+1)}}{E_{in}^{(c, c+1)}} =  T_C \  k_{\Gamma} \  \frac{\Delta I^{(c, c+1)}}{E_{in}^{(c, c+1)}}

-If we admit that the *DM* experiences an entropy drope of magnitude :math:`\lvert \Delta S^{(c, c+1)}_{DM} \rvert` during one iteration.
+If we admit that the *DM* experiences an entropy drop of magnitude :math:`\lvert \Delta S^{(c, c+1)}_{DM} \rvert` during one iteration.
 We deduce from (E3) that